aws-samples/appsync-refarch-realtime/README.md

 1. Fork this repository into your own GitHub account and clone it

-2. Edit the file `sam-app/get-movie/app.js` and add your TMDb API Key (refer to Prerequisites) on line 5:
+2. Edit the file `sam-app/get-movie/app.js` and add your **free for non-commercial use** TMDb API Key (refer to Prerequisites) on line 5:

     ```javascript
     let url = 'https://api.themoviedb.org/3/movie/popular?api_key=<YOUR API KEY HERE>&language=en-US&page=';